Listen to your audience

 Find experts in the field

 It is very likely you are not the only organization of your kind on social media.
 Search for other accounts by similar organizations at other institutions.
-Look up what the professional associations and national organizations related to your organization are doing.
+Look up what the professional associations and national offices related to your organization are doing.
 These outside organizations are a great source of inspiration and you can discover what topics your community at-large is focusing on, what social media approaches work for them, and share their updates if they are relevant to your community.

 Utilize the campus community

 Another great source of content is other organizations on campus.
-Utilize the reach of your fellow organizations to learn what is happening on campus.
+Utilize the reach of your fellow organizations to learn what is happening around you.
 Be inspired to create an event to address a current issue.
 If you do find some information to share, be sure to attribute and share the information you find.
 By attributing the information you provide the organization a bit of publicity with a new audience, as well as let them know about your account.